Ultimate guide to travel vaccinations

 A vaccine is a substance which makes the body produce antibodies against a certain illness or disease.

-These routine vaccinations don’t protect you from overseas diseases– some of which can be very dangerous.
-For this reason, it’s important to check what vaccinations you may need for the country you’re going to.
+If you’re travelling abroad, it’s important to check what vaccinations you may need for the country you’re going to.

-• travelling in rural areas
+• are travelling in rural areas

-• backpacking
+• are backpacking

-• camping or staying in hostels
+• are camping or staying in hostels

 • are pregnant or think you might be pregnant